 In the normal course of business, colleagues, officers, directors, relatives of officers and directors, and affiliates may buy and sell securities through the Company.
-Receivables from officers, directors and relatives were \$16,047,000 and \$9,056,000 from affiliates at June 30, 2016.
-Payables to officers, directors and relatives were \$58,725,000 and payables to affiliates on client transactions were \$70,640,000 at June 30, 2016.
-Receivables from and Payables to officers, directors, relatives, and affiliates are included in Client receivables and payables in the Statement of Financial Condition.
+Receivables from officers, directors and relatives were \$16,301,000 and receivables from affiliates were \$9,598,000 at June 30, 2017.
+Payables to officers, directors and relatives were \$99,521,000 and payables to affiliates were \$85,686,000 at June 30, 2017.
+Receivables from and payables to officers, directors, relatives and affiliates are included in Client receivables and payables in the Statement of Financial Condition.

-At June 30, 2016, included within the receivables from officers, directors, and relatives of officers and directors, were \$16,022,000 of receivables collateralized by Parent shares held in their accounts at the Company.
+At June 30, 2017, included within the receivables from officers, directors and relatives of officers and directors, were \$16,276,000 of receivables collateralized by Parent shares held in their accounts at the Company.
 Management believes these receivables are at market terms and rates of interest.

-Notes receivable from colleagues are generally from recruiting activities and are non-interest bearing.
-The notes are typically forgiven over a period of three to eight years, with a weighted average of 5.2 years.
-Notes receivable from colleagues totaled \$6,404,000 at June 30, 2016.
-Receivables from affiliates related to intercompany transactions totaled \$7,309,000 at June 30, 2016.
+Notes receivable from colleagues are generally from recruiting activities and are noninterest-bearing.
+The notes are typically forgiven over a period of three to eight years, with a weighted-average of 5.2 years.
+Notes receivable from colleagues totaled \$6,415,000, net of reserves of \$1,381,000, at June 30, 2017.
+Receivables from affiliates related to intercompany transactions totaled \$7,999,000 at June 30, 2017.
 Both notes receivable from colleagues and receivables from affiliates are included in Other receivables in the Statement of Financial Condition.

-Lime Brokerage (Lime), a broker-dealer affiliated through common ownership, had a clearing deposit of \$251,000, a commission receivable balance of \$3,000, and a clearing account balance of \$3,221,000 with the Company at June 30, 2016.
+Lime Brokerage (Lime), a broker-dealer affiliated through common ownership, had a clearing deposit of \$251,000, a commission payable balance of \$10,000 and a clearing account balance of \$2,941,000 with the Company at June 30, 2017.
 Periodically, the Company enters into purchase and assignment agreements with Lime, whereby the Company assumes certain Lime receivables.
-At June 30, 2016, the Company had \$143,000 of receivables assigned from Lime included in Other receivables in the Statement of Financial Condition.
-During the year ended June 30, 2016, the Company entered into an agreement to unconditionally guarantee the obligations of Lime under a master equipment lease agreement.
-Each equipment lease is 36 months in duration.
-Lime has future minimum lease payments under this agreement of \$34,000 for each of the years ending June 30, 2017, 2018 and 2019.
+At June 30, 2017, the Company had no receivables assigned from Lime.
+The Company has an agreement to unconditionally guarantee the obligations of Lime under a master equipment lease agreement, which includes a maximum lease line of \$750,000 with an initial term through May 2019.
+Each equipment lease is 36 months in duration and Lime is current in its obligations under the agreement.
+Lime has future minimum lease payments under this agreement of \$59,000, \$59,000 and \$13,000 for the years ending June 30, 2018, 2019 and 2020, respectively.

 The Parent engages in repurchase agreement transactions with the Company in order to finance its fixed income securities portfolio.
 In such transactions, the Parent sells the fixed income securities to the Company, under an agreement to repurchase them at a later date, in exchange for cash in an amount equal to the market value of the securities, with the securities serving as collateral on the loan.
 The interest rate on the loan is set at the prevailing repurchase agreement market rates for the type of securities involved in the transaction.
 On the repurchase date, the Parent returns the borrowed cash plus interest to the Company in exchange for the fixed income securities.
-At June 30, 2016, the Company had no repurchase agreements outstanding with the Parent.
+At June 30, 2017, the Company had a repurchase agreement outstanding with the Parent in the amount of \$2,634,000, with a fair value of \$4,905,000, including accrued interest.